Phuket (city)

 Phuket (/puːˈkɛt/ poo-KET-'; เทศบาลนครภูเก็ต or ภูเก็ต, /th/) is a city in the southeast of Phuket Island, Thailand, and the capital of Phuket province.
 As of 2024 the city municipality had a population of 71,284 and an urban population of 252,515 in the entire district of Amphoe Mueang.
-When considering the broader metropolitan area, the population is approximately 430,000.
+The broader metropolitan area has a population of about 430,000.

 Phuket is 862 km (535.6 mi) south of Bangkok.

 History

 Phuket is one of the oldest cities in Thailand.
 It was an important port on the west coast of the Malay Peninsula where Chinese immigrants first landed.

-Phuket Old Town is a quarter studded with heritage buildings in ten streets: Klang, Phang Nga, Rassada, Dee Buk, Krabi, Thep Kasattri, Phuket, Yaowarat, Satun, and Soi Rammanee.
+Phuket Old Town has heritage buildings in ten streets: Klang, Phang Nga, Rassada, Dee Buk, Krabi, Thep Kasattri, Phuket, Yaowarat, Satun, and Soi Rammanee.
 These older buildings show Phuket town's former prosperity.
 They were constructed when tin mining was an important industry on the island.
 Their architectural style is called "Sino-Portuguese", characteristic of which is a single or two-storey building with a narrow front compensated for by considerable depth.
 The tiles, doors, perforated windows, and other details are all influenced by Chinese and European styles combined.
 "Phuket Old Town" is a 2.7 km^{2} area covering a total of 210 rai.

 As of 2019, the Fine Arts Department and the Phuket provincial authorities are preparing a proposal to the United Nations Educational, Scientific and Cultural Organization (UNESCO) for Phuket Old Town to be listed as a World Heritage Site.

 In 2004, the town was elevated to city status (thesaban nakhon, เทศบาลนคร).

 Culture

 The major religion is Buddhism.
 The Buddhist temples in the city are attractive destinations for national and international tourists.
 Along the streets some Hindu temples depicting the statues of Ganesha and Brahma can also be seen.
+Despite this there are actually far more registered mosques in Phuket than there are Buddhist Wats.

+Phuket was registered by Creative Cities Network of UNESCO for the City of Gastronomy in 2015, becoming the first city in SEA to receive this title for its unique, multicultural, and historic of Phuket cuisines.